Brook Highland

 Yes.
 You are required to submit and have approved new homes and/or home additions.

-You can obtain the ARC form by logging into the Neighborhood Management portal and selecting to view the documents.
+You can submit requests to the Architectural Review Board online at ARC Tracker – Fast, Easy, & Safe! by selecting Brookhighland and logging in.
+If you have trouble with ARC Tracker you, can also obtain the ARC form by logging into the Neighborhood Management portal and selecting to view the documents.
 The Neighborhood Management portal is the same website often used to pay HOA dues.
 The documents link is in the top-right corner of the screen after you have logged into the portal.

 As of writing this FAQ, the ARC form covers the following changes: